quantumgardener/qg.blog/content/notes/Distinction.md

 ---
+aliases:
-aliases: Distinctions
+  - Distinctions
 tags:
 datetime: 2023-01-25T20:07:24
-updated:
+updated: 2025-01-13T19:12:00
 title:
 ---
-*Distinctions* occur in language  and are a means of distinguishing something from the background.
-Once distinguished, we have an increased power to act.
+[[Distinction|Distinctions]] occur in language and are a means of distinguishing something from the background.
+Once distinguished, I have an increased power to act.